fangfufu/httpdirfs/README.md

 I wrote the cache system myself.
 It was a Herculean effort.
 I am immensely proud of it.

+## Bugs
+HTTPDirFS is particularly bad at handling any web servers that use percent-encoding.
+If anyone has got a quick fix, please submit a pull request.

 ## Acknowledgement
 - I would like to thank [Cosmin Gorgovan](https://scholar.google.co.uk/citations?user=S7UZ6MAAAAAJ&hl=en) for the technical and moral support.
 - I would like to thank [-Archivist]([https://www.reddit.com/user/-Archivist/](https://www.reddit.com/user/-Archivist/)) for not providing FTP or WebDAV access to his server.
 This piece of software was written in direct response to his appalling behaviour.